 Viewing the Electoral Register

-You can view a printed copy of the Electoral Register at the Council Offices in Pippbrook, Dorking.
+You can view a printed copy of the Electoral Register at the Council Offices in Pippbrook, Dorking and at the Helpshop in Leatherhead.

 - all viewings of the electoral register must be supervised.
-Maximum duration of an appointment is 20 minutes.
+Maximum time you can view the electoral register for is 20 minutes.

 - please also note that the registers are not available online.
 Only hand written notes may be taken when looking at the electoral register, photocopies or photographs are not permitted.